DavisPL-Teaching/119/exams/poll_answers.md

 Nov 4: Task: first+second or Map+second.
 Pipeline: first+Map, Map+Semijoin, second+Semijoin, Semijoin+Map, or Map+Distinct.
 Data: all nodes are valid answers.
 In practice, Distinct (presumably meaning to return all distinct input items) is the least parallelizable of these, the rest exhibit very clear data parallelism.

 Nov 6: 3 (CPU cores) and 5 (memory/storage)

+Nov 13: N/A

+Nov 15: Vertical + Horizontal scaling, data parallelism, distribution, and should behave as if it were a normal collection type